Jonathanzhao02/smlm_classification2d/README.md

+# Software for DNA origami cryptography in 2D and 3D space

+This software borrows the method employed in the paper "Detecting Structural Heterogeneity in Single-Molecule Localization Microscopy Data" while implementing its own K-means and cluster analysis.

+For more information on cluster analysis, see the `README.md` in `particle_analysis`.

+For full results from both methods, see [this link](https://www.dropbox.com/sh/48cj5v1qc5ny246/AABSLdFF__FomtCsfQaXNi2Xa?dl=0).

 # Software for Detecting Structural Heterogeneity in Single-Molecule Localization Microscopy Data.

 This software implements the a-priori knowledge-free unsupervised classification of structurally different particles, employing the Bhattacharya cost function as dissimilarity metrix.